yaqeenby/LibraryManagement/README.md

 ## 📦 Project

-A simple Angular application to manage books and their categories.
+A simple .Net ASP & Angular application to manage books and their categories.
 Books can belong to multiple categories, and users can add, edit, search, and filter both books and categories.

 ---